 - Shut down your zSpace

-- Plug your external HDD or thumb drive into one of the USB 3.0 slots on the right side of the zSpace. *We have had a couple reports the USB drive to only be working in the USB 2.0 ports.
-The USB 2.0 ports are the upper two ports on the right side of the zSpace.
+- Plug your external HDD or thumb drive into one of the USB 3.0 slots on the right side of the zSpace. *We have had a couple reports of this process to only be working in the USB 2.0 ports.
+The USB 2.0 ports are the upper two ports on the right side on the zSpace AIO.

 - Power on the zSpace and immediately tap the F7 key on the keyboard about once every second.
 You eventually will come to a boot device selection screen.